 For SEL to be most effective, it is essential that states, regions, districts, and schools infuse the principles of SEL across curriculum and instruction, discipline, out-of-school time, and ongoing assessment for continuous improvement.
-Read a recent, peer-reviewed journal article on systemic SEL here.
+Read a recent, peer-reviewed journal article on systemic SEL here and hear from our CEO on our updated SEL definition here (Dec 2020).

 CASEL’s SEL Framework is guided by a Theory of Action across the school, district, and state to comprehensively support quality SEL implementation.
 The Theory of Action reflects years of field testing as part of our Collaborating District and State Initiatives.